‘Āina based education

 at Lāna‘i Culture & Heritage Center

-The Hawaiian word ‘āina is often translated as “land,” but its true meaning is “that which feeds.”
-It reflects the deep connection between the land and the people, a bond rooted in love, respect, and care — values embodied in the spirit of aloha.
-At the Lāna‘i Culture and Heritage Center, we are committed to fostering a sustainable future for Lāna‘i by honoring this vital relationship.
+The Hawaiian word ‘āina is commonly translated as “land,” but its direct translation is “that which feeds.”
+This reflects the profound connection between the land and the people—a relationship rooted in love, respect, and kuleana (responsibility), and guided by the spirit of aloha.
+At Lāna‘i Culture & Heritage Center, we are committed to nurturing this relationship and supporting a sustainable future for Lāna‘i.

 The Hawaiian word ‘āina is generally translated as “land,” but the direct translation is “that which feeds.”
 Together, aloha (love, respect, care) and ʻāina, we work towards a self-sustainable Lāna‘i and remember our past, which at one point in the island’s history fed 6,000 Hawaiians.